DeepooBelief/Blackboard-Saver/README.md

 - Python 3.10 or newer.
 - A supported desktop browser.
 Currently supports Chrome and Chromium-based browsers and Firefox.
 - A compatible WebDriver.
 Selenium Manager can usually provide this automatically.
 - Access to Imperial College Blackboard.
+You need to provide log-in credentials to your college microsoft account in a browser window.

 Install Python dependencies: